FatalErrorXDevs/RifKeyOut/README.md

 # RifKeyOut

-RifKeyOut extracts the rif key so that it can be shared with other people!
+RifKeyOut extracts your rif key from NONPDRM so that it can be shared with other people!

 ### Usage

 Drag your rifs or work.bin files onto the executable.
 Output will be in the same folder as the executable.

+### TODO

+Make it loop through licence folder so that user doesnt need to do all the work :)

 License
 ----